gravitational/teleport/rfd/0143-external-k8s-joining.md

 based `token` join method that operators are forced to use due to this external Kubernetes join method not existing.

+As with any delegated join method, sufficient compromise of the trusted party (in this case, the Kubernetes Clusters OIDC CA private key) means that a malicious actor is able to use any join token that delegates trust to the compromised party.
+There is little mitigation we can apply here, beyond reminding operators of this fact and encouraging them to use security best practices to secure the Kubernetes CAs.

 ### Token reuse

 Token reuse refers to the potential for a malicious actor to intercept